Siege of Silves (1189): Continuation of the crusade

 The crusader fleet set sail on 7 September, but stopped to divide spoils and repair two ships.
 It did not enter the Atlantic until 20 September.
 They passed the island of Saltes, whose inhabitants fled to Huelva at their approach, and were forced by contrary winds to enter the port of Cádiz on 26 September.
 Refugees from Silves had warned the populace and most had fled.
-The governor, however, agreed to release twelve prisoners and pay a tribute.
+The governor, however, agreed to release twelve Christian prisoners and pay a tribute.
 When only four prisoners were handed over the next day, the crusaders rampaged, burning down houses, tearing down walls and uprooting vineyards and orchards.

 The crusaders sailed from Cádiz on 28 September and landed at Tarifa on 29 September.
-While cavalry and infantry took positions to defend the city, the crusaders entered their skiffs.
+While cavalry and infantry took up positions to defend the city, the crusaders entered their skiffs.
 The attack was called off, however, for a lack of unanimity.
-They then sailed through the Strait of Gibraltar on the night of 29–30 September.
+The crusaders then sailed through the Strait of Gibraltar on the night of 29–30 September.
 In the Mediterranean, the fleet followed the European coast.
 The Narratio ends with a notice of the fleet in Montpellier and Marseille.
 The fleet may have wintered in Marseille or perhaps in Sicily.

 The Itinerarium peregrinorum may attest to the arrival of the fleet at Acre, although its account is somewhat confused and there are chronological problems with this interpretation.
-The fleet that arrived in September cannot be the one that attacked Silves and is probably the one that sacked Alvor.
+The fleet that arrived in September 1189 cannot be the one that attacked Silves and is probably the one that sacked Alvor.
 The fleet from Silves arrived at Acre between April and June 1190.
 Its arrival is implied by the presence of merchants and other commoners from Bremen and Lübeck who arrived on cogs.
 According to the Narratio de primordiis ordinis theutonici, they used wood and cloth from their sailing ships to make a field hospital, a foundation which ultimately evolved into the Teutonic Order.
 The head of the hospital at this stage was a priest named Sibrand.